 Cheerios also have an incorrect calcium-phosphorus ratio.
 If your chinchilla eats too many of them, they can develop an imbalance.
 This can cause all sorts of problems.

 Many chinchillas do like Cheerios, so they can make good treats.
 They are also inexpensive.
 Of course, be sure to get regular Cheerios, as many of the flavors have added sugar that can upset their diet.
 You just want the plain ones.

 There is a long list of food that chinchillas can’t eat.
 As you might imagine, you shouldn’t give your chinchilla anything that doesn’t fall into the fruit or vegetable category.
 Dairy, meats, and similar foods should be avoided.
 These aren’t a part of their natural diet, and they do not have the enzymes to break them down properly.
 This can upset their stomach and cause health problems.

 There are also types of fruits and vegetables that they cannot eat.

 You should also avoid high-fat nuts and seeds, including sunflower seeds and peanuts.
-While these animals may eat low amounts of seeds in the wild, these are typically not fatty like sunflower seeds.
+While these animals may eat low numbers of seeds in the wild, these are typically not fatty like sunflower seeds.
 Very sugary fruits should be avoided as well, such as strawberries and bananas.
 Look for low-calorie, high-nutrient foods.

 The calcium-phosphorus ratio is also important.
 An imbalance can be caused easily by the wrong diet, which can cause all sorts of health issues.
-For this reason, it is best to stick to a shortlist of safe foods and only feed treats very occasionally.
+For this reason, it is best to stick to a shortlist of safe foods and only feed treats occasionally.

 In the wild, chinchillas mostly eat grasses and other vegetation.
 They are similar to rabbits in this manner.
 They may occasionally eat an insect, but this is usually an opportunistic eating pattern.
 If a bug happens to be in front of them, they will eat it.
 However, they won’t go out and search for them.